StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 $$

 > [!NOTE]
-> The update rule here assumes that $t_e$ is a timestamp that can track the passage of time both by gas and by wall-clock time. $\frac{g_C}{R}$ MUST NOT be simply rounded.
-Rather, the gas accumulation should be left as a fraction.
+> The update rule here assumes that $t_e$ is a timestamp that tracks the passage of time both by gas and by wall-clock time. $\frac{g_C}{R}$ MUST NOT be simply rounded.
+Rather, the gas accumulation MUST be left as a fraction.

 $t_e$ is now this block's execution timestamp.